ryanmaki18/CS-361-Project/Microservice/README.md

 """

 **- Clear instructions for how to programmatically RECEIVE data from the microservice you implemented.**
 To programmatically receive data from the microservice, you must first ensure that the get_ratios.py file is running.
+Run the file with "python3 get_ratios.py".
+Once it is running, it will be listening for all incoming requests on "http://localhost:5000/get_ratios".
+You can now send requests to the service as shown above, and it will return the 3 ratios.

  **- UML sequence diagram showing how requesting and receiving data works.**